replicatedhq/kots.io/content/kotsadm/snapshots/restore.md

 ---
 date: 2019-01-23
-linktitle: "Configuring Restore"
+linktitle: "Snapshot Restore"
-title: Configuring Restore
+title: Snapshot Restore
 isBeta: true
-weight: 9
+weight: 11
 ---

 When restoring a Snapshot, the Admin Console will first "undeploy" the correct application.